Erick-Ochieng56/alx_travel_app_0x01/README.md

-# ALX Travel App
+# ALX Travel App 0x01

 A Django REST API for a travel booking application that allows users to list properties, make bookings, and leave reviews.
+This version includes comprehensive API endpoints with full CRUD operations.

+## Project Structure

+This is the `alx_travel_app_0x01` version, duplicated from `alx_travel_app_0x00` with enhanced API functionality.

 ## Features